Nick Ball

 Nick Ball is a director and lifelong eavesdropper.

-Nick is a director with a writer’s instinct, drawn to ideas he can shape, elevate and push into something sharper, more focused or more uniquely its own.
-Instinct always leads, the edges stay exact, and the unexpected is always in play.
+A director with a writer’s instinct, he’s drawn to ideas he can shape, elevate and push into something sharper, more focused or more uniquely its own.
+Instinct leads, the edges stay exact, the unexpected is always in play.

-At the centre of every project he takes on is “the itch.”
-Whether the idea is audacious or stripped back, it’s that gut-level jolt when something just clicks.
+At the center of every project is “the itch” — that gut-level jolt when something just clicks.
+Audacious or stripped back, it has to land with undeniability.

-He’s also directed an eclectic mix of icons including Mariah Carey, Glenn Close, Cate Blanchett, Tina Fey, Chris Hemsworth, Jeff Goldblum and Christopher Walken, who once said to Nick, “I know you’re listening to my cellular conversations on set.
+He has also directed an eclectic mix of icons — including Mariah Carey, Glenn Close, Cate Blanchett, Tina Fey, Chris Hemsworth, Jeff Goldblum and Christopher Walken — who once said, “I know you’re listening to my cellular conversations on set.
 Please stop.”

 Press